OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 The server (aka Mux) will be automatically started when the Raspberry Pi boots.
 In this example, the multiplexer is driven by the configuration file `nmea.mux.gps.nmea-fwd.yaml`.

+> _Reminder_ : The `server` is a component that can
+> - Create its own hotspot network
+> - Read the NMEA flow and manage the data (transform, forward, log, et)
+> - Serve static HTML requests (HTML, JS, CSS, images, etc)
+> - Serve REST requests
+>
+> Some already existing components can already fulfill this kind of needs, the reason why it's
+> been re-written (from scratch) is to make it as small as possible (in disk space, and memory footprint).
+As it is, it is not 100% J2EE compliant
+> but it is good enough for the current purpose.
+In addition, it can read _**all**_ the static resources mentioned above from a zip file.
+> This considerably reduces - again - the required disk space.
+>
+> Many user interfaces (if not all) are written in HTML and related technologies.
+They use absolutely _**NO**_ external libraries.
+> All you need to display the UI is a (recent) browser, compatible with HTML5, ES6, and CSS3.
+There is absolutely _**nothing**_ else to install.

 We do the build on one machine, where the git repo has been cloned, and we deploy on the Raspberry Pi only the parts required at runtime.
 The build is a demanding operation, the Raspberry Pi Zero could do it, but it would indeed take quite some time.